Skip to main content

 A second common situation is an investor exit.
 When a venture capital firm, private equity fund, or angel investor exits their investment in a portfolio company, they will sell their shares to a trade buyer, another investor, or back to the management team.
 The SPA governs the terms of that exit, including the price, the conditions that must be satisfied before completion, the warranties and indemnities the seller gives, and any post-completion restrictions.

 Share purchase agreements are also used in inter-family transfers of business ownership, for example when the founder of a family business passes ownership to the next generation.
-Even where the transfer is at an undervalue or by way of gift, a share purchase agreement (or a share transfer agreement) should be prepared to record the terms and ensure all parties understand their rights and obligations.
+Even where the transfer is at an undervalue or by way of gift, a share purchase agreement (or a share transfer agreement) should be prepared to record the terms and confirm all parties understand their rights and obligations.

 Finally, a share purchase agreement is needed whenever a company invests in another company through the acquisition of shares, whether as a strategic acquisition, a joint venture structure, or a minority investment.
 The agreement documents the commercial deal and provides the legal framework for the parties' ongoing relationship as shareholders.